 In the field of nuclear physical basic research, investigations of nuclear structure are of particular importance.
 One example for this is the synthesis and discovery of the six heaviest elements of the periodic table of the elements up to element 112.
 Also the study of the properties of exotic nuclei - nuclei with extreme numbers of protons and neutrons - lead to new insights on the origin of chemical elements in stars and star explosions.

 Another large field of work of nuclear physical basic research at GSI is the study of hot and dense nuclear matter.
 With heavy ion beams, the multiple varieties of nuclear matter, from the "liquid" normal state over the free nucleon gas, to the disintegration of the nuclear components into quark-gluon plasma, can be studied.
 This field of science also concerns astrophysics because scientists believe that few fractions of seconds after the big bang, the whole matter of the universe existed as quark-gluon plasma.
-Furthermore, the dramatic course of supernova explosions and the characteristics of the neutron stars created there are mainly determined by the behavior of condensed nuclear matter.(further information for experts)
+Furthermore, the dramatic course of supernova explosions and the characteristics of the neutron stars created there are mainly determined by the behavior of condensed nuclear matter.(further information)

 Biophysics and Medical Science

 The behavior of cells when irradiated by ions is a topic the scientists of the GSI biophysics group deal with.
 By the tumor therapy developed at GSI they proved in an impressive way how basic research can lead to an application.
 From 1997 to 2009, tumor patients were successfully treated with ion beams at GSI.
 In doing so, tumors in the head were irradiated by accelerated carbon ions, tumors that could not be treated with conventional therapy methods hitherto.
 In this pilot project, newly developed radiobiological and technical methods are applied.
-The method is now in clinical routine operation at the Heidelberger Ionenstrahl-Therapiezentrum HIT. (further information for experts)
+The method is now in clinical routine operation at the Heidelberger Ionenstrahl-Therapiezentrum HIT. (further information)

 The Search Goes on...